 7 eco friendly things you don’t know about Hawaii Island

 For a state that unfortunately imports more than 80 percent of its goods and produce to feed its people, it’s surprising that this statistic hasn’t changed much in a while even though the state and local government is trying to make improvements to living more efficiently and self sustainability in Hawaii.
 In spite of those obstacles, there is a lot of innovation, conservation and environmentally friendly programs and activities to help keep and sustain the islands needs.
+Check out these 7 eco friendly things you don’t know about Hawaii island and what makes this a forward thinking island.

 What’s eco and environmentally friendly on the island?